karlhorky/npm-tricks/readme.md

-# npm Scripts Tricks
+# npm Tricks

-## Get Directory where Command was Run
+## npm Scripts: Get Directory where Command was Run

 Get the current ("initial") directory that an npm script was run: